jak-pan/super-brainstorm-bot/ARCHITECTURE.md

 * **Purpose**: Manage conversation context and memory
 * **Responsibilities**:
   * Track conversation history
-  * Monitor context window usage
-  * Trigger context refresh from Notion
+  * Monitor message count and trigger context refresh from Notion when threshold is reached
   * Compress context when needed
+  * Manage conversation state and metadata

 ### 5. Scribe Bot